-NHS.UK directs patients to self-care, local services and online services.
+NHS.UK directs patients to self-care. local services and online services.
 It can be useful for front desk staff for up-to-date information to find local health services with maps and opening times, e.g. opticians, pharmacies, and urgent care.

-Health Service in England to access information, such as their GP record, and perform a range of activities such as book appointments with their GP and order repeat prescriptions.
+NHS App enables patients using the National Health Service in England to access information, such as their GP record, and perform a range of activities such as book appointments with their GP and order repeat prescriptions.

-GP Connect allows authorised clinical staff to and data between IT systems, guickly and
+GP Connect allows authorised clinical staff to share and view GP practice clinical information and data between IT systems, guickly and efficiently.